 We are glad to introduce you to our dedicated and growing staff team.
 Click on the photos to learn more about each staff member and for their contact info.

-Hilary has been with Quaker Voluntary Service since January 2015, seeing three cohorts of Fellows through the QVS program.
-Hilary’s desire to deepen and grow the work of transformative experiences for young adults energizes her as she steps into the Executive Director role.
-Hilary sees QVS as an integral component of the Quaker movement the world needs now, and is excited about continuing to build our community of support nationwide.
+Hilary (she/her) joined Quaker Voluntary Service in January 2015 as the Boston Coordinator.
+In that role, she supported three cohorts of Fellows through the QVS program.
+In November 2018, she stepped into the Executive Director role.
+Hilary sees QVS as an integral component of the Quaker movement the world needs now.

 If Mike ever gains access to a time machine, he will set course for the 17th Century and follow Mary Fisher through the Ottoman Empire.
 Mike found his spiritual home with the Quakers at the age of 18.
 This came as a surprise to everyone (himself included).
 After earning a philosophy degree from Portland State University and a Master of Divinity from Princeton Seminary, Mike helped start West Hills Friends in Portland, OR.
 After 30 years of pastoral ministry, he’s excited to begin a new chapter of life with QVS.
 He has a magical daughter and a highly capable wife.
 His brilliant son died in 2014, which simply broke his heart in two.
 He believes in fresh donuts, a sense of wonder and the fearless pursuit of love; but the greatest of these is love.